 Sunflower sprouting seeds - Microgreens

-Taste: Sunflower microgreens are a tender baby vegetable with a refreshing crunch and a slightly nutty flavour with hints of lemon and almonds.
+Taste: Sunflower microgreens are a tender baby vegetable with a refreshing crunch and a slightly nutty flavour with hints of almond.
 With their long white/yellow shoots capped with two bright green leaves, they’re a feast for eyes as much as the taste buds!